Types of Chemical Peels

 What are the different types of superficial peels?

-Jessner’s peels combine lactic acid, salicylic acid, and resorcinol in order to move acids deeper into the layers of the skin.
+Jessner’s peels combine lactic acid, salicylic acid, and resorcinol to move acids deeper into the layers of the skin.
 Jessner’s peels are often followed up with the application of retinoid acid.
 Retinoid acid (retinol) provides a deeper peel penetration, which can help to trigger faster skin healing and new skin growth.

 Alpha Hydroxy acid (glycolic acid) Peels